 The following observations were made among the patients with reduced renal function:

-●Combination therapy resulted in a small but significant increase in the incidence of end-stage renal disease (ESRD, defined as the need for chronic dialysis) or doubling of the serum creatinine (0.79 versus 0.56 percent per year), but a nonsignificant increase in ESRD alone (0.34 versus 0.27 percent per year).
+●Combination therapy resulted in a small but significant increase in the incidence of ESRD (defined as the need for chronic dialysis) or doubling of the serum creatinine (0.79 versus 0.56 percent per year), but a nonsignificant increase in ESRD alone (0.34 versus 0.27 percent per year).

 ●In the group of patients who had both reduced renal function and proteinuria, combination therapy significantly increased the risk of ESRD or doubling of the serum creatinine (4.8 versus 2.8 percent per year), as well as ESRD alone (2.7 versus 1.6 percent per year).